marcosgm/WhatTheHack/015-Serverless/Coach/Solution-06.md

 ## Notes & Guidance

-Integration has changed in the new functions portal.
+Follow the Student Guide for the VSCode procedure (recommended).
+If you want to try the Portal rooute, be adviced that the Integration UI has changed in the new functions portal.
 Might have to go to the old portal to add the integration.

-## Step by Step Instructions
+## Step by Step Instructions Using the Portal

 ### Help references